SpeedRunTools/twitchsrlirc/README.md

 If you navigate to `index.html#ubercow` it will load the embed for ubercow's twitch and an embeded IRC client that defaults to `#ubercow` on irc.speedrunslive.com.

+Now you can also specify a separate twitch chat and IRC channel!

 ## Installation Guide
 This project uses Node, Ruby, Bower and Grunt to help build and compile assets into a static site.
 This makes it easier for me to manage the codebase while still making a clean optimized website.